paulheading/WeMade/_projects/guidelines.md

 staff   : [paul]
 project : Website
 date    : 02/2019
-end     : Now
 url     : https://guidelines.barbican.org.uk
 desc    : A single, shareable, publicly accessible set of guidelines for the Barbican.
           A living set of guidelines that responds quickly and easily to change. visual  :
+  - split :
     - svg : barbican/logo
     - png : split
+  - text : here
   - png : full
+  - split :
     - png : split
     - png : split
 ---

 There are 4 people in the Barbican in-house design team.
 We produce the majority of marketing collateral associated with events at the Barbican.